geoffblay/music-api/TechnicalSpecification.md

 **4) Input validation:** When input does not correspond to any valid data, make sure to raise a detailed error documenting the issue.

 **5) Multi genre:** In the case that a song or album falls into multiple genres, a data structure containing both genres should be returned.

+**6) Duplicate Entries** In the event that a song, album, or artist potentially gets posted twice, this could lead to undesirable behavior and have transitive effects on other attributes.
+In order to prevent this, we will make sure that our schema definitions ensure that certain fields are unique.
+For instance, artist_name will likely be a unique key, as well as the combination of song_id and artist_id.

+**7) Missing/Incomplete Data** In the event that a song, album, or artist potentially gets posted twice, this could lead to undesirable behavior and have transitive effects on other attributes.
+In order to prevent this, we will make sure that our schema definitions ensure that certain fields are unique.
+For instance, artist_name will likely be a unique key, as well as the combination of song_id and artist_id.

+**8)Large Requests** Our query parameters for the search function will help to limit the amount of data requested by the user.
+Though we may decide to define a hard limit on the amount of data returned, if this proves to be an issue.